kciter/dead-toast/README.md

 ```js
 DeadToast.makeText('Hello, World!').show();
 ```
-If you want to avoid Toast accumulation, see the below.
+If you want to avoid `DeadToast` accumulation, see the below.
 ```js
 var duration = 2000;
 var toast = DeadToast.makeText('message', duration);